-HARRIS COUNTY FRESH WATER SUPPLY DISTRICT NO. 61 RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION DECEMBER 31, 2023
+HARRIS COUNTY FRESH WATER SUPPLY DISTRICT NO. 61 RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION DECEMBER 31, 2024

-Total Fund Balances - Governmental Funds \$ 29,970,633 Amounts reported for governmental activities in the Statem different because: nent of Net Position are Capital assets used in governmental activities are not curr and, therefore, are not reported as assets in the governmental 44,580,916 Portions of the change in net pension asset that are not immediate pension expense are recorded as deferred outflows and inflow 184,243 The difference between the net carrying amount of ref reacquistion price is recorded as a deferred outflow in the and systematically charged to interest expense over the re- debt or the life of the new debt, whichever is shorter. governmental activities 94,624 Deferred inflows of resources related to property tax revenue penalty and interest receivables on delinquent taxes for the 2 became part of recognized revenue in the governmental activities.
-2022 and prior tax levies 592,740 Certain liabilities are not due and payable in the current pe not reported as liabilities in the governmental funds.
-These consist of: • 269,054) • 530,000) Bonds Payable After One Year (31,7 765,951) (34,565,005)
+Total Fund Balances - Governmental Funds \$ 30,961,670 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not current financial resources and, therefore, are not reported as assets in the governmental funds.
+47,005,020 Portions of the change in net pension asset that are not immediately recognized as pension expense are recorded as deferred outflows and inflows of resources.
+191,433 The difference between the net carrying amount of refunded bonds and the reacquistion price is recorded as a deferred outflow in the governmental activities and systematically charged to interest expense over the remaining life of the old debt or the life of the new debt, whichever is shorter.
+79,134 Deferred inflows of resources related to property tax revenues and uncollected penalty and interest receivables on delinquent taxes for the 2023 and prior tax levies became part of recognized revenue in the governmental activities of the District.
+643,883 Certain liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
+These liabilities at year end consist of: Accrued Interest Payable \$ (247,644) Bonds Payable Within One Year (2,605,000) Pands Payable After One Year (20,162,504) (22.015.149) Bonds Payable After One Year (29,162,504) (32,015,148)